fcdoc/doc/en/flashduty/mixin/alert_integration/pagerduty.md

 Similarly, for alert systems that already support pushing events to PagerDuty (such as ElastAlert), you only need to modify the destination push address to push events to Flashduty using the PagerDuty protocol.

 ## In Flashduty
-You can obtain an integration push address through the following two methods; choose either one.
+You can obtain an integrated push address through the following two methods; choose either one.

 ### Use Dedicated Integration